sfmskywalker/Orchard-Off-The-Grid/Layouts/14 - Chapter 11 - Snippets.md

 ### Parameterized Snippets
 As of Orchard 1.10, this feature was enhanced to provide *parameterizable snippets*.
 A parameterized snippet enables users to add snippet elements to the layout editor and *configure these snippets with custom settings*.

-To add settings to a snippet, all the theme developer needs to do is invoke an Html helper called `SnippetField`.
+To add settings to a snippet, all a developer needs to do is invoke an `Html` helper called `SnippetField`.
 This nifty helper serves two purposes:

 1. To provide meta information to the element editor about the configurable field.
 2. To read the configured value for the field when the element is being rendered.